After hours bookings

 Due to the condition of some of the memorials and monuments in the cemetery, children should be supervised at all times.

-You can search some cemetery records either online or at the Karori Cemetery office.
+You can search some cemetery records either online using our cemeteries search tool or in person at the Karori Cemetery office.

 There are two heritage trails in Karori Cemetery: